Azrotronik/80211tank/README.md

-# stonewall
+# 80211tank
-Powerful WiFi access, security in a chip.
+80211tank is essentially a collection of lightweight utilities and scripts to be used in a Raspberry Pi environment, made to audit the security of public wireless access points.